 - empowering the Advocate to represent the rights, interests and viewpoints of persons with disabilities

-We’re asking Albertans with disabilities, families, service providers and support organizations to provide feedback on the planned role and responsibilities of the advocate as outlined in Bill 205.
+In March 2018, more than 1,300 Albertans with disabilities, families, service providers and support organizations provided input on the planned role and responsibilities of the advocate as outlined in the act.

-If you have any issues accessing or filling out the survey, please contact the Ministry of Community and Social Services at [email protected].
+For general questions about the advocate, contact the Ministry of Community and Social Services at [email protected].

 Was this page helpful?

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.
 If you require a response, please go to our Contact page.